babashka/sci/README.md

 ```

 Values supplied by the host remain the host application's responsibility.
 An
-optional `:fork-fn` can copy such values as they cross into a fork.
-It should
+application-owned type can implement `sci.fork/Forkable`; SCI invokes its
+`fork-value` method once per identical value in each fork and preserves aliases
+to the resulting copy.
+Returning the object itself explicitly shares it, while
+throwing rejects the fork.
+For unclassified values, the optional `:fork-fn`
-return immutable values unchanged and preserve any aliasing that matters to
+remains a general fallback.
+It should return immutable values unchanged and
+preserve any aliasing that matters to the application:
-the application (for example, by memoizing copies by identity):

 ``` clojure
 (def sci-ctx